Access Arrangements in Assessment and Examinations

 Practical Tests and Exams.

 Accommodations may also apply to practical tests.
 For example, understanding the instructions for OSCE, (the clinical skills assessment in medical schools) can present particular problems and additional time should be allowed.
-Videos can present additional problems for those with auditory processing difficulties as they cannot wind back.
+Videos can present additional problems for those with auditory processing difficulties as they are not able to wind back to revisit a section.

 1. The National Curriculum